ravikant-diwakar/AgriSens/README.md

 Label is the value we will be predicting**

 ### Plant Disease Identification Model :

-The Plant Disease Image Dataset utilized for crop disease identification comprises a secondary dataset featuring **70,295 plant snapshots** exhibiting a spectrum of illnesses.
-Standardized to a resolution of 128x128 pixels, this dataset occupies a storage space of five gigabytes.
-Within this dataset, there are **38 distinct classes**, encompassing 14 different plant types.
-Serving as the primary training data for all machine learning algorithms referenced in the study, the dataset's algorithm exhibiting the highest accuracy was chosen for further evaluation and application.
-Data preprocessing techniques, including normalization, feature scaling, and handling of missing values, were applied to ensure data consistency and cleanliness.
+The **Plant Disease Image Dataset**, used for crop disease identification, consists of 70,295 plant images from the training set and 17,572 images from the validation set, covering a variety of 38 different plant disease classes.
+The images are standardized to a resolution of 128x128 pixels, and the dataset occupies approximately five gigabytes of storage space.

 ## 📌 Model Architecture